The Return of the Video Game Auteur

 What was a PS3 game expected in 2011 has since become, presumably, a PS4-only affair with a release date of strictly TBC.
 Yoshida has revealed that The Last Guardian has been “completely re-engineered," after the tech of the PS3 presented Team Ico with insurmountable obstacles.
 In late 2013, Edge interviewed Ueda himself, who apologized for the game’s delay, adding: “In the case of The Last Guardian, my creative work was mostly finished a long time ago, but the details of when, where, and how it will be completed are beyond my control.”
 Ueda is technically a freelancer these days, albeit one contracted to see out his responsibilities on The Last Guardian.

-The future for gaming’s auteurs might therefore lie completely outside of the mainstream, in stylised F2P slashers and download-only episodic experiences.
-This is a business, first and foremost—cash-money needs making, and guns traditionally sell better than small boys forging friendships with gigantic beasts in mystical lands.
+The future for gaming’s auteurs might therefore lie completely outside the mainstream, in stylised F2P slashers and download-only episodic experiences.
+This is a business, first and foremost—money needs making, and guns traditionally sell better than small boys forging friendships with gigantic beasts in mystical lands.

 Follow Mike on Twitter.